 If taken just before bed, it can encourage sleep but, more importantly, it seems to speed up the rate at which the body adjusts to its new time zone.
 Note: Not everyone is convinced.
 Some women find it disrupts their periods and others are not comfortable taking a substance that is not licensed.

 Temazepam, a short-acting sleeping pill available from your doctor, works well, as does aspirin, which can promote deep sleep.
 These must be used with caution on the plane as lower oxygen levels increase the potency of drugs.
 Don’t mix with alcohol, or it could lead to embarrassing Valley of The Dolls-style behaviour!
 Many flight attendants take supplementary vitamins and vitamin C to counteract jet lag.
-Others swear by arnica – a homeopathic remedy for bruising.
+Others swear by arnica – a homeopathic remedy usually used for bruising.

 Getting quality sleep on a full plane is tricky, particularly if you’re in cattle class.
 The pillows are teensy and are usually nasty synthetic ones, so take at least two small pillows, one for the small of your back, the other for your neck.
 Alternatively, grab one of those unglamorous (but effective) inflatable pillows to support your neck, and a set of earplugs to block out engine noise and to prevent the passenger next to you trying to strike up a conversation.